BrookesiaMicra/MindOS/README.md

 ## Features

-MindScript: An existential scripting language, (currently develpoped on top of TypeScript) which is desined do express existential concepts in a formal way.
+MindScript: An existential scripting language, (currently developed on top of TypeScript) which is desined to express existential concepts in a formal way.

 Mind OS Core: The Mind OS Core is the core model which reflect the way thoughts are running through our head.
 The core is described @ https://medium.com/@uchtchi_buchtchi/smile-9c72bde02c19?source=friends_link&sk=45f2aca1d917874ccc88aaf10fa9e098